Restore disk image using EaseUS Todo Backup Free in Windows

-If you have not created the Emergency Disk, read the Configure EaseUS Todo Backup Free in Windows article first and then burn the bootable rescue disk on another Windows computer.
+If you have not created the Emergency Disk, read the Configure EaseUS Todo Backup Free in Windows article first and then create the bootable rescue media (USB drive or CD/DVD) on another Windows computer.

-To make your computer start from a CD or DVD, read the Computer boot order article.
+To make your computer start from a USB drive or CD/DVD, read the Computer boot order article.

 Program loading will take a while, so don't hold your breath.

-When EaseUS Todo Backup Free is ready to rock, make sure Home tab is open and then click Disk and partition recovery.
+When EaseUS Todo Backup Free is ready to rock, click Recovery for the Disk Backup task you need to restore.

-In the Select destination location screen, click the hard disk where the unusable Windows is currently installed on.
-In most cases, it has the same Disk number (e.g. Disk1) and capacity as in the previous step.
+Set the hard disk where the unusable Windows is currently installed on as the Target.
+It has the same Hard disk number (e.g. Hard disk 0) and capacity as in the previous step.

-If you are restoring Windows to a new hard disk, the capacity might differ and disk map below might be dark yellow and gray (meaning "unformatted" and "unallocated").
+If you are restoring Windows to a new hard disk, the capacity might differ, just make sure not to select the disk that contains backups.

 Click Next after making a selection.

-EaseUS Todo Backup will warn you that all data on the destination location (disk) will be lost.
+EaseUS Todo Backup Free will warn you for the last time that all data on the destination disk will be lost.
 Yup, that's the whole idea of reimaging your computer, so click OK to verify you want to perform a complete PC restore.

-Click the X mark in the top right corner to exit EaseUS Todo Backup Free Emergency Disk.
-This will restart your computer automatically - please remove the Emergency Disk before boot process begins.
+Click the X mark in the top right corner to exit EaseUS Todo Backup Free Emergency Disk window.
+This will restart your computer automatically.